ezRAez/wexgen/README.md

 ## Attribution

-While a fork, this project is very different from the original Express generator in scope and form.
+While a fork of the Express generator, this project is very different from the original in scope and form.
 However, the basic template for the completed application (and this documentation) is taken directly the original.
 All thanks to everyone who has worked on Express, and who keep it and its suite of tools running.
 Send them tips!